BawdyAnarchist/quBSD/Future_Development.md

 pwd
 	- I think the right way to do this, is export any existing pwd db in /rw, and import it into the created jail (or maybe vice versa)
 	- Right now I'm not so confident on how that's working

-usbjail - Make a dedicated dispjail for usb handling, with some embedded scripts for copying (usbvm too)

-ZFS Encrypted Jails

-Tor and I2P Jails

 Host as Unprivileged user
 	- All jails will have an epair to an offline *Control Jail*